The Board of Directors (Board) presents the annual report of Amal Ltdtogether with the audited Financial Statements for the year ended March 31 2022.

 i) review of performance of the Non-independent Directors - Executive

-The templates for the above purpose were circulated in advance for feedback ofthe Directors.
-14.3.5 Familiarisation programs for the Independent Directors.
+The templates for the above purpose were circulated in advance forfeedback of the Directors.

 The Remuneration Policy of the Key Managerial Personnel and otheremployees consists of the following:

 i) Existing compensation